mdda/vim-plugin-python/README.md

 ### Principles and minimal template

-Vim plugins actually have to be written in VimL and not in Python.
+Vim plugins actually have to be written in `VimL` and not in Python.

-Good news is that Vim plugin can execute arbitrary Python scripts from withing `VimL` code.
+The good news is that Vim plugins can execute arbitrary Python scripts from within `VimL` code.
-With this knowledge, the basic idea of the plugin is to:
+With this in mind, the basic idea of the plugin is to:

-*  create a wrapper script in VimL
+*  create a wrapper script in `VimL`
 *  which will declare Vim commands
 *  and import and run Python code
 *  while latter implements those commands

-Before going into Python code, let’s prepare the basic project structure, development environment, and ensure that our plugin is ready for plugin managers.
+Before going into Python code, let's prepare the basic project structure, development environment, and ensure that our plugin is ready for plugin managers.

 ### Plugin structure

-If we want our plugin to work with Vim plugin managers, like pathogen, Vundle and many others, it needs to follow some basic structure:
+If we want our plugin to work with Vim plugin managers, like `pathogen`, `Vundle` and many others, it needs to follow some basic structure:

 ```
 vim-plugin-python/